Granjow/electronics/electronics.md

 The MOSFET gate is sensitive to electrostatical discharge and it is not too hard to break a MOSFET when not handled carefully;
 transistors are much more robust in this regard.

+When [choosing a MOSFET](https://www.youtube.com/watch?v=GrvvkYTW_0k), it is important to check that its threshold gate-source voltage V<sub>GS(th)</sub> is lower than the input signal which is used to turn it on (e.g. 3.3 V for a Raspberry Pi).

 #### Thermal Dissipation